Global System of Trade Preferences - Explained

 - Economics, Finance, & Analytics

-What is the Global System of Trade Preferences (GSTP) Definition
+What is the Global System of Trade Preferences (GSTP)?

 The Global System of Trade Preferences or GSTP is a trade agreement developed by the United Nations.
 It was signed and consented to by developing countries under the aegis of the United Nations on 13th April, 1988.

-A Little More on What is the The Global System of Trade Preferences or GSTP
+How does the Global System of Trade Preferences Work?

 This trade agreement is referred to as the Global System of Trade Preferences (GSTP).
 GSTP as initiated by the UN is targeted at enhancing profitable and efficient trade between diverse economies within the edifice of the United Nations.
 GSTP is not just a mere agreement, rather, it is strategically designed to uphold and elevate trade between emerging countries.